jiekeller/ind.study/content/poets/poems/xiaoHai/chineseWorker.md

 title: "Chinese Worker"
 ---

-# Chinese Worker
+# Chinese Workers
 **By Xiao Hai**

 I am a Chinese worker<br />
 Every corner of the world has our revolutionary companions<br />
-Maybe it’s intentional or maybe it’s unintentional<br />
+maybe it’s intentional or maybe it’s unintentional<br />
 But we all stand here, true and real<br />
 Using our two laboring hands to face the storm engulfing the globe<br />
 <br />